awesomeWM/awesome-www/README.md

 To view it, open `html/index.html` in your web browser.

-You can simulate running a web server using Python (not necessary):
+You can simulate running a web server using Python, which will automatically open `index.html` when following a link to a directory:

     $ cd html
     $ python3 -m http.server -b localhost 8000 &